Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality

-where $\rho$ denotes the half-sum of positive roots, $\rho=\sum_{i=1}^n(i-1)\epsilon_i$ or $\rho=(0,1,2,\dots, n-1)$ in the $\epsilon$-basis.
-It decomposes into a disjoint union $\La^1 \cup \La^\hint$, the weights supported on the integers and those supported on half-integers.
-Since up to the last section we only work with parabolic Verma modules, we just call them by abuse of language for short Verma modules.
+where $\rho$ denotes the half-sum of positive roots, i.e. $\rho=(0,1,2,\dots, n-1)$ in the chosen basis.
+It decomposes into a disjoint union $\La^1 \cup \La^\hint$, the weights supported on the integers, denoted $\La^1$, and those supported on half-integers, denoted $\La^\hint$.
+The decomposition into generalized common eigenspaces for $Z(U(\mathfrak{g}))$ induces \abovedisplayskip0.3em \belowdisplayskip0.3em

-The action of the center $U(\mg)$ decomposes each module into generalized eigenspaces, which induces a decomposition $\cO=\oplus_\chi\cO_\chi$ of the category $\cO$ for $\mathfrak{g}$ indexed (via the Harish-Chandra isomorphism) by orbits of integral weights under the dot action $w\cdot\la=w(\la+\rho)-\rho$ of the Weyl group $W_n$ of $\mg$.
-The decomposition of $\cO$ induces a decomposition of the subcategory $\Op(n)$.
-We denote by $\Op_\la(n)$ the summand containing $M^\pp(\la)$, i.e. the summand corresponding to the orbit through $\lambda + \rho$.
-Note that the ordinary action as well as the dot-action of the Weyl group on integral weights preserve the lattices of weights supported on integers resp. on half-integers.
-Hence, we have a decomposition
+a decomposition of $\cO(n)$ indexed (via the Harish-Chandra isomorphism) by orbits of integral weights under the dot action $w\cdot\la=w(\la+\rho)-\rho$ of the Weyl group $W_n$ of $\mg$.
+The decomposition of $\cO(n)$ induces a decomposition of the subcategory $\Op(n)$.
+We denote by $\Op_\la(n)$ the summand containing $M^\pp(\la)$, i.e. the summand corresponding combinatorially to the (ordinary) orbit through $\lambda + \rho$.
+Note that the ordinary action and the dot-action of $W_n$ on integral weights preserve the lattices of weights supported on integers resp. on half-integers.
+Hence, we have a decomposition \abovedisplayskip0.3em \belowdisplayskip0.3em